wh0pper/customizer/README.md

 * access this site <a href="https://wh0pper.github.io/customizer">here</a>

-Known bugs:
+Known bugs (resolved since submission):
-Pricing and link to animation are not displaying when published on gh-pages at time of submission despite working properly locally.
-I will be looking into this over the weekend.
+* Pricing and link to animation are not displaying when published on gh-pages at time of submission despite working properly locally.
+I will be looking into this over the weekend. --turned out to be an issue with the jQuery CDN used

-as of submission on 1/26 I haven't finished implementing the custom color feature in the animation.
-I will continue working on this.
+* As of submission on 1/26 I haven't finished implementing the custom color feature in the animation.
+I will continue working on this. --finished 1/28

 ## Support and contact details